Vanilla Birthday Cake with Homemade Strawberry Jam & Vanilla Buttercream

 Hello, friends!
 How are you keeping?
 I find myself in a near constant state of frustration these days, looking at people not wearing masks or social distancing.
 It’s just so irresponsible it bugs me right to the core.
 Thankfully we’re escaping to a secluded house in the country on Friday, so I won’t have to think about that for a while.
 Until then, there’s always cake, and amen for that!
 Vanilla Birthday Cake with Homemade Strawberry Jam & Vanilla Buttercream.
 Because birthdays always deserve to be recognized, especially during a pandemic.

-As soon as I made the strawberry jam last week, I just knew that I wanted to use it to fill a layer cake.
+As soon as I made strawberry jam last week, I just knew I wanted to use it to fill a layer cake.
 I’ve been intrigued by the idea of filling a layer cake with jam for some time now, but have always chickened out before doing it.
-Jam is one of those tricky fillings that’s too thin to withstand the weight of the cake layers, so you have to build a buttercream dam along the edges of the layers to keep it inside.
-I genuinely don’t know why I let this put me off for so long – I piped a squiggly boarder around the edges of the layers with a freezer bag cut at one corner.
+Jam alone is too thin to withstand the weight of cake layers, but there are ways around it.
+A quick buttercream dam along the edges of the cake layers traps it inside, and makes it structurally sound.
+I genuinely don’t know why I let this put me off for so long!
+A squiggly boarder piped around the edges with a freezer bag cut at one corner did the trick.
 Literally.
 And look at the pretty layers!
 Genuinely, anyone could do it.